How to clean your dog's paws after a walk

 Risk of infection

 Think of all the places your dog puts his paws.
-Now imagine all the kind of bacteria and germs he get into.
-Your dog is built to handle the bacteria his feet find, but along the way he may accumulate too much bacteria or even injure himself and give infection a chance to thrive.
+Now imagine all the kind of bacteria and germs he gets into.
+Your dog is built to handle the bacteria his feet find, but along the way, he may accumulate too much bacteria or even injure himself and give the infection a chance to thrive.

 Think your dog is steering clear of bacteria?
 As weird it as may seem, smell his paws.
 Do they smell like Fritos or corn chips?
 “Frito feet” is the result of yeast and bacteria on your dog’s paws.
 While generally harmless and very common, it just proves that there’s more going on with paws than you may have thought.

 This one goes without saying.
 Dirty paws can wreak havoc on your personal belongings.
 From stains to tears, and even foul odors - those paws can do a lot of damage.